Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 {% include figure.liquid loading="eager" path="assets/posts/video_based_human_motion_prediction/video_pose3d_sem_supervised.jpg" class="img-fluid rounded z-depth-1" %}

-Essentially an unlabeled video with off the shelf 2D keypoint detector is used for a supervised loss function with back propogation loss term, and then the problem is setup as an auto encoding problem:
+Essentially an unlabeled video with off the shelf 2D keypoint detector is used for a supervised loss function with back propagation loss term, and then the problem is setup as an auto encoding problem:
 1. Encoder: 2D joint coordinates -> 3D pose estimation
 2. Decoder 3D pose -> 2D joint coordinates